Rendlesham Forest incident: 28 December

-The deputy base commander, Lieutenant Colonel Charles Halt, visited the site with several servicemen in the early hours of 28 December 1980 (reported as 29 December by Halt).
+Halt visited the site with several servicemen in the early hours of 28 December 1980 (reported as 29 December by Halt).
 They took radiation readings in the triangle of depressions and in the surrounding area using an AN/PDR-27, a standard U.S. military radiation survey meter.
 Although they recorded 0.07 milliroentgens per hour, in other regions they detected 0.03 to 0.04 milliroentgens per hour, around the background level.
-Furthermore, they detected a similar small 'burst' over half a mile away from the landing site.
-Halt recorded the events on a micro-cassette recorder (see § The Halt Tape).
+Furthermore, they detected a similar small 'burst' over half a mile away from the presumed landing site.
+Halt verbally recorded the events on a micro-cassette recorder.

 It was during this investigation that a flashing red light was seen across the field to the east, almost in line with a farmhouse, as the witnesses had seen on the first night.
 The Orford Ness lighthouse is visible further to the east in the same line of sight.

 Later, according to Halt's memo, three star-like lights were seen in the sky, two to the north and one to the south, about 10 degrees above the horizon.
 Halt said that the brightest of these hovered for two to three hours and seemed to beam down a stream of light from time to time.
 Astronomers have explained these star-like lights as bright stars.